 Christmas comes early at St Michael’s, with the opening of the Cards for Good Causes shop in the church in early November.
 Cards and Advent Calendars are sold on behalf of more than 35 charities, with at least 70 per cent of the proceeds going to the charities themselves.
 It is open until Monday December 17th, when it will be open from 12 Noon to 2pm because of a concert in the church.

-Then, on Advent Sunday (December 3rd in 2017), we see the opening of the first door of St Michael’s Advent Calendar which acts as the focus for our Christmas Charity Appeal, ‘opening doors for people in need’.
-The money raised goes to our three 2017 charities.
-This year it’s local artists’ turn to create the 24 pictures.
-In alternate years they are created by members of St Michael’s Children’s Church (see detail above from Three Wise Men by Marnix van Campen-Brooks in 2016).
+Then, on Advent Sunday (December 2nd in 2018), we see the opening of the first door of St Michael’s Advent Calendar which acts as the focus for our Christmas Charity Appeal, ‘opening doors for people in need’.
+The money raised goes to our three 2018 charities.
+This year it’s the children’s turn to create the 24 pictures.
+In alternate years they are created by members of St Michael’s Children’s Church (see detail above from Three Wise Men by Marnix van Campen-Brooks in 2016) and by local artists.
 You can see the Advent Calendar in the Church during the Advent season, and online.
 Two of the collections from our Christmas services go to the Charity Appeal, and so does the proceeds of our carol singing at Turnham Green tube station, and other events.

 On the evening of Advent Sunday, at 6.30pm, we have our special Advent Carol Service, a beautiful, rich and atmospheric contemplation in carols, scripture, poetry and music which reflects on the coming of Christ.

-On Christmas Eve, we have our Children’s Crib Service at 4pm, Carols at the Church Door at 10.30pm (earlier than in the past), and Midnight Mass at 11.55pm.
+On Christmas Eve, we have our Children’s Crib Service at 4pm, Carols at the Church Door at 10.30pm (earlier than in the past), and Midnight Mass at the new time of 11.30pm.

 On Christmas morning, our 10am service is a Choral Mass for all the Family.